-Tahnee McBean, an Aboriginal postgraduate psychology student undertaking a Master of Psychology (Clinical) at the University of Melbourne, is the 2014 recipient of the APS Bendi Lango bursary.
-The APS bursary is funded through generous donations from APS members, who contributed more than $27,000 towards this year’s bursary.
-A profile of Tahnee is presented opposite.
+Brooke Skuse, an Aboriginal postgraduate psychology student undertaking a Master of Clinical Psychology at Griffith University, is the 2015 recipient of the APS Bendi Lango bursary.
+The APS bursary is funded through generous donations from APS members.
+A profile of Brooke is presented opposite.

-Since the launch of the Bendi Lango initiative in 2006, seven Aboriginal and Torres Strait Islander students have been supported in their postgraduate psychology studies.
-Members again have the opportunity at this year’s membership renewal time to make a tax-deductible donation to support Aboriginal and Torres Strait Islander postgraduate students in their pathways to careers in psychology.
-Members can also make a donation towards the Bendi Lango bursaries online at any time.
+Since the launch of the Bendi Lango initiative in 2006, eight Aboriginal and Torres Strait Islander students have been supported in their postgraduate psychology studies.
+At renewal time, and at any time online, members can make a tax-deductible donation to support Aboriginal and Torres Strait Islander postgraduate students in their pathways to careers in psychology.